Akuli/git-guide/branches.md

 I will explain `--graph` and `--all` soon.

 By default, there is only one branch.
 In new GitHub repos, it's called `main`.
-Earlier GitHub's name for the default branch was `master`, and many projects still have a branch named `master` instead of a `main` branch.
+GitHub's name for the default branch used to be `master`, and many projects still have a branch named `master` instead of a `main` branch.

 Seeing `main` next to `78b197b` means that `78b197b` is the latest commit on `main`.